wescravens/react-class-mixin/README.md

 ### Usage

-`react-class-mixin` is build on top of [https://github.com/wescravens/class-decorators](class-decorators).
+`react-class-mixin` is built on top of [https://github.com/wescravens/class-decorators](class-decorators).
 It automatically decorates the following methods with `@cascade`.

 ```
 render